-Her interest in a human-center approach is rooted in her background in architecture and design; in which human needs and behaviors are central.
+Her interest in a human-center approach is rooted in her background in architecture and design; in which understanding needs, values, and experiences are central.
 Born in Tehran, Iran, her Bachelor of Science in Architectural Engineering has helped her meet communities and promote community practices in urban and rural development.
-She has also incorporated her human-centered approach in architecture to translate the qualities of human behavior and needs to inform the design of tools and computational systems in different scales and scenarios.
+She has also incorporated her human-centered approach in architecture to translate humanistic qualities to digital design and computation systems in different scales and scenarios.

 Social and Organizational Informatics, Human-Centered Design, Human-Computer Interaction